About

 Not a real photographer — mostly phone shots and sunrises.
 Some camera work, a pinhole camera phase.
 I keep showing up early because the sky doesn't care about my excuses and the light is honest.

 Played instruments most of my life.
-Music is the one creative output with no version control.
+Music is the one creative thing where you can't go back and fix it.
 You play it, it exists for a moment, and then it's gone.
-No diffs, no deploys, no rollbacks.
+That impermanence is the whole point.

 Flying & Travel